kirijin/mark-dawn/README.md

 </p>

 # mark-dawn
-## a vibe-slopped portable ocr solutions for *nix & win
+## a vibe-slopped portable ocr solution for *nix & win

 **Universal Document to Markdown Pipeline** with auto-OCR for scanned PDFs.